BioGRID/BioGRID-Ontologies/README.md

-# Ontologies
+# BioGRID-Ontologies
-OBO Formatted Ontology Files for BioGRID Tools
+Hosting location for various OBO formatted BioGRID-Ontologies for use in various different BioGRID applications and tools.